Security

 May 21, 2026 · 5 min read

-This post outlines how Stonegate Scribe is built to keep that data safe: what stays isolated to your business, who can see what inside the platform, and how the underlying infrastructure is set up.
+Stonegate Scribe is built to answer both.
+Your data stays isolated, encrypted, and auditable.
+Here is what stays walled off to your business, who can see what inside the platform, and how the infrastructure is set up.

 A Separate Database for Every Wholesaler

 Stonegate Scribe is single-tenant at the database layer.
-Every wholesaler we onboard gets their own database, with their own schemas and their own copy of the data.
-Your catalog, pricing rules, quotes, orders, and customer information live inside walls that no other wholesaler's account ever touches.
+Every wholesaler we onboard gets a separate database, with its own schemas and its own copy of the data.
+Your catalog, pricing rules, quotes, orders, and customer records sit where no other wholesaler's account can reach them.

-This is a deliberate departure from the more common multi-tenant model, where many customers share a single database and isolation is enforced only by row-level filters in application code.
-Database-level separation means a mistake in application logic cannot accidentally surface another wholesaler's data, because the other wholesaler's data is not in the same database to begin with.
+Most platforms take the multi-tenant route, where many customers share one database and isolation depends on row-level filters in application code.
+We separate at the database level instead.
+A bug in application logic cannot surface another wholesaler's data, because that data is not in the same database to begin with.

-Every wholesaler runs on their own subdomain.
-When a request arrives at Stonegate Scribe, the origin of that request determines which wholesaler it belongs to, and the application connects only to that wholesaler's database for the lifetime of the request.
+Every wholesaler runs on its own subdomain.
+When a request reaches Stonegate Scribe, its origin determines which wholesaler it belongs to, and the application connects only to that wholesaler's database for the life of the request.

-The practical effect is straightforward: a user authenticated against Wholesaler A's environment cannot query Wholesaler B's data.
+So a user authenticated against Wholesaler A's environment cannot query Wholesaler B's data.
 The application never opens that connection.
-There is no shared query surface where a misconfigured filter could leak data across customers.
+No shared query surface exists where a misconfigured filter could leak data across customers.

 Roles and Permissions You Control